GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

 >>> recipefn.__name__
 'myreduce'

-This can be to work in the same way the RecipeMapper locates recipes using a default recipe, but two things needs to appear in the new recipe file (i.e., ``myrecipes.py``).
+This can be made to work in the same way the RecipeMapper locates recipes using a default recipe, but two things need to appear in the new recipe file (i.e., ``myrecipes.py``).
 One, an attribute defined on the module called, ``recipe_tags`` (:ref:`see above <d2r>`) and, two, an attribute named ``default`` pointing to whichever recipe function you wish to be the default recipe when unspecified.

 We proceed with the example and intend that the new recipe is applicable